Abu Ghraib torture and prisoner abuse

-During the early stages of the Iraq War, members of the United States Army and the Central Intelligence Agency were accused of a series of human rights violations and war crimes against detainees in Abu Ghraib prison in Iraq.
+During the early stages of the Iraq War, members of the United States Army and the Central Intelligence Agency committed a series of human rights violations and war crimes against detainees in Abu Ghraib prison in Iraq.
 These abuses included physical abuse, sexual humiliation, physical and psychological torture, and rape, as well as the killing of Manadel al-Jamadi and the desecration of his body.
 The abuses came to public attention with the publication of photographs by CBS News in April 2004, causing shock and outrage and receiving widespread condemnation within the United States and internationally.

 The George W. Bush administration stated that the abuses at Abu Ghraib were isolated incidents and not indicative of U.S. policy.
 This was disputed by humanitarian organizations including the Red Cross, Amnesty International, and Human Rights Watch, who claimed the abuses were part of a pattern of torture and brutal treatment at American overseas detention centers, including those in Iraq, in Afghanistan, and at Guantanamo Bay (GTMO).
 After 36 prisoners were killed at Abu Ghraib in insurgent mortar attacks, the United States was further criticized for maintaining the facility in a combat zone.
 The International Committee of the Red Cross reported that most detainees at Abu Ghraib were civilians with no links to armed groups.

 Documents known as the Torture Memos came to light a few years later.
-These documents, prepared by the United States Department of Justice in the months leading up to the 2003 invasion of Iraq, authorized certain "enhanced interrogation techniques" (generally considered to involve torture) of foreign detainees.
+These documents, prepared by the United States Department of Justice in the months leading up to the 2003 invasion of Iraq, authorized the use of certain torture techniques ("enhanced interrogation techniques") on foreign detainees.
 The memoranda also argued that international humanitarian laws, such as the Geneva Conventions, did not apply to American interrogators overseas.
 Several subsequent U.S. Supreme Court decisions, including Hamdan v.
 Rumsfeld (2006), overturned Bush administration policy, ruling that the Geneva Conventions do apply.

 In response to the events at Abu Ghraib, the United States Department of Defense removed 17 soldiers and officers from duty.
 Eleven soldiers were charged with dereliction of duty, maltreatment, aggravated assault and battery.
 Between May 2004 and April 2006, these soldiers were court-martialed, convicted, sentenced to military prison, and dishonorably discharged from service.
 Two soldiers, found to have perpetrated many of the worst offenses at the prison, Specialist Charles Graner and PFC Lynndie England, were subject to more severe charges and received harsher sentences.
 Graner was convicted of assault, battery, conspiracy, maltreatment of detainees, committing indecent acts and dereliction of duty; he was sentenced to 10 years imprisonment and loss of rank, pay, and benefits.
-England was convicted of conspiracy, maltreating detainees, and committing an indecent act and sentenced to three years in prison.
+England was convicted of conspiracy, maltreatment of detainees, and committing an indecent act and sentenced to three years in prison.
 Brigadier General Janis Karpinski, the commanding officer of all detention facilities in Iraq, was reprimanded and demoted to the rank of colonel.
 Several more military personnel accused of perpetrating or authorizing the measures, including many of higher rank, were not prosecuted.
 In 2004, President George W. Bush and Defense Secretary Donald Rumsfeld apologized for the Abu Ghraib abuses.